-I joined the Centre for Argument Technology at the University of Dundee in the summer of 2017.
-I am a postdoctoral researcher in ADD-up: Augmented Deliberative Democracy, a three-year project (2017-2020), funded by the Volkswagen Foundation.
+I am Lecturer in the Centre for Argument Technology (ARG-tech) at the University of Dundee.
+I joined ARG-tech in the summer of 2017.
+I worked as a postdoctoral researcher in ADD-up: Augmented Deliberative Democracy, a three-year project (2017-2020), funded by the Volkswagen Foundation.

 Between April 2014 and May 2017 was Research Associate in the Election Debate Visualisation (EDV) project, working with Anna De Liddo at The Open University’s Knowledge Media Institute (KMi), to create and evaluate technologies that enhance the experience of viewers of the UK General Election TV debates.